seanredmond/heniautos/docs/equations.rst

 Days of the Year (Conciliar)
 ----------------------------

-There is a simlar function for determing what days of the year a conciliar calendar date can have, :py:func:`prytany_doy`.
+There is a similar function for determing what days of the year a conciliar calendar date can have, :py:func:`prytany_doy`.
 This takes a prytany constant (:py:enum:`heniautos.prytanies.Prytanies`), a day, and a prytany type (see :ref:`prytany-types`):